ef1500/AutoTwitSpaceDL/README.md

 - Allow for the Customization of the Author/Footer images and footer text
 - More detailed embeds (With the url embedded!) -- Done!
 - Multiple Webhook support (maybe)
+- Restarting a thread after a space is finished archivng
 - Make a nice looking cli (Maybe) -- In the works!